cyclotomicextension/cyclotomicextension.github.io/README.md

 Hello, my name is Additi Pandey and I like exploring things that are "merely real".
-My interests are in Cognitive Neuroscience, Machine Learning, Number Theory and Etymology.
+My interests are in Cognitive Neuroscience, Machine Learning, Functional Programming, Number Theory and Etymology.
+My MSc thesis was titled "Reciprocity Laws" that dealt with the quadratic and the cubic reciprocity laws, and primes of the form $x^2+ny^2$.

-<p>I did my master's in Pure Mathematics from Imperial College London and my bachelor's in Mathematics from Jesus and Mary College, University of Delhi.
+<p>I am pursuing my master's in Pure Mathematics from Imperial College London and I did my bachelor's in Mathematics from Jesus and Mary College, University of Delhi.
 I also attended a graduate summer school at Tata Institute of Fundamental Research.<p>

-<p>This webpage contains links to my resume as well as articles exploring my interests offering an original presentation of the same.<p>
+<p>This webpage contains my resume, link to my blog and projects which I worked upon to explore my interests in the aforementioned fields.
+If you are interested in these topics as well, <a href="https://cyclotomicextension.blogspot.com/">visit my blog!</a><p>